01

 Dockerfilebayouclaw/Dockerfile

-Gap: Seccomp profiles are defined but coverage analysis hasn't run against each agent's actual syscall pattern.
-A pen test would identify over-permissive profiles — Sean's specialty.
+⚠️Gap: Seccomp profiles are defined but coverage analysis hasn't run against each agent's actual syscall pattern.
+A pen test would identify over-permissive profiles — a hardening priority.

 03